Trevanian: Literary works

 After a 15-year hiatus, Trevanian returned with a Western novel called Incident at Twenty-Mile (1998), and then a collection of short stories, Hot Night in the City (2000).
 His last published novel, written while he was in declining health, was The Crazyladies of Pearl Street (2005), an autobiographical coming-of-age story of a boy surviving with his mother and sister in the slums of Albany, New York, in the years preceding and during World War II.
 In November 2005, it was selected as one of 11 Editors' Choice books by the Historical Novel Society.

 Street of the Four Winds, Trevanian's tale of Parisian artists caught in the 1848 revolution, based on his research of the era, remains unpublished.
 An excerpt is posted on Trevanian's web site.

 In 2005, Crown Publishers reprinted five of Trevanian's early books—The Eiger Sanction, The Loo Sanction, The Main, The Summer of Katya, and Shibumi—as a trade paperback set.

 Whitaker kept his true identity unknown for years.
 He refused to grant interviews or contribute to the publicity efforts of his publishers.
 His first known interview was granted to Carol Lawson of The New York Times for a June 10, 1979 article coinciding with the release of Shibumi.
 In this article, Trevanian stated that "Trevanian is going out of business.
 Now he can talk."

 It was rumored that Trevanian was Robert Ludlum writing under a pen name.
 Trevanian rejected that idea, stating, "I don't even know who he is.
 I read Proust, but not much else written in the 20th century."

 Trevanian wrote successfully in several genres.
 In a 1998 interview with Newsweek, he said that with each new book, he first decided what author should tell the story.
 He used method-acting techniques to imagine himself as the author to work into the story he wanted to tell.
-Trevanian fans followed his style changes with delight.